dirkwhoffmann/DeepDrill/docs/Overview/Installation.md

 # Build instructions

-In this tutorial, you will learn how to download, compile, and install the DeepDrill toolchain.
+This document describes how to download, compile, and install the DeepDrill toolchain.

 DeepDrill is a Unix-style C++20 application and compatible with most Unix-like operating systems.
 It has been tested to run on macOS, Ubuntu, and Linux Mint.